built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-define-endpoints.md

 - hasEndpoint - use this to check to see if you have been given access to the endpoint you are trying to use
 - action - send a fire an forget message to the endpoint you have access to
 - requestResponse - send a message and handle the response from the endpoint you have access to
+- requestStream - request a readable stream of data.

 ### How to configure endpoint access from a platform owner perspective